nonamedo/crypto/README.md

     solidityNode: "http://35.180.51.163:8091", // public node
     httpClient: new HttpClient());

-// Funds will be transferd here from the invoice's temp account /*
+// Funds will be transferd to destinationAcc from the invoice's temp account /*
 We can create a new acc like the following: var newAcc = cryptoService.GenerateAccountAsync().GetAwaiter().GetResult();